JennyAuer/JennyAuer/README.md

-❤️ I am an avid mountain, trials, and street unicyclist.
+❤️ I am an avid mountain, street, and freestyle unicyclist.

 📚 I am a lifelong learner and am currently finishing prerequisites for my Master's degree.